Alphonse John Smith: Bishop of Nashville

 When Smith came to the diocese he found there were only a few native priests from the diocese itself and ten seminarians.
 He worked to change the situation and within two years the number of seminarians from Tennessee had grown to 60, and 26 priests were ordained for the diocese during his episcopate.
 The monastery of the Poor Clares was established in Memphis, Tennessee.
-Several new parishes and schools were also established.
-In 1925, he founded Father Ryan High School.
+Several new parishes and schools were also established.In 1925, he founded Father Ryan High School in Nashville.

+Death

 Alphonse Smith died in Nashville on December 16, 1935.
-He is buried in Calvary Cemetery in Nashville.